-There are holidays or celebrations for Satanists year-round.
-These Satanic Holidays were adapted like many other holidays, from the pagan calendar year.
+Satanic Holidays were adapted like many other holidays, from the pagan calendar year, and sourced mainly from the Satanic Bible which also used the typical pagan holiday system of recognizing the changes of season.
 A traditional reference for Satanic Holidays can be found in the Satanic Bible, where LaVey describes seven different Satanic Holidays or celebrations throughout the year, three of them being major Holidays or events for Satanists.

 These three major holidays for Satanists are the birthday, Walpurgisnacht and Halloween.
 The birthday is considered to be the most important day of the year.
 The Satanist celebrates the birthday as a way of glorifying the self.
 Satanists also celebrate Walpurgis, on April 30th as the night that LaVey created the Church of Satan.
 Halloween or Samhain is also celebrated as the night where the veil of the astral is at its most thin.

 While the Satanic Bible focuses on the three main holidays, there are also other holidays for Satanists to celebrate and observe throughout the year.
 The Solstices and equinoxes are celebrated within Satanism by those that wish to include natural elements into their practices.
 If one wishes, they could include a demonic element to each solstice and equinox as well.

 The Holiday Calendar for Satanists is very similar to the pagan model, listing seven different holidays in total, while the traditional Wiccan calendar year has eight.
 An example of the typical pagan calendar year can be found in the Witches Bible, written by LaVey, which describes the solstices, procession of equinoxes and other holidays, which are connected with the celebration of their gods and goddesses.
 Of course, remember that all of this is dependent on what hemisphere of the earth that you live in.